 Another feature to look out for when building an accurate asset register is mobile access; having access with mobile devices allows data to be accessible to anyone, anywhere, and at any time.
 For example, if a teacher wanted to check the current location of a projector screen, they wouldn’t need to be on school grounds to access the register and check the data.
 Instead, they could do this at home via a smartphone.

 Sticking to an allocated budget that has been set by your school, district, or MAT (Multi-Academy Trust) can be difficult, especially without a form of spend-tracking in place.
 But, with an effective asset management tool, both you and your department heads are able to track spending for each faculty.
 This can help you to understand how the school’s budget is being used and how it can be better utilised.
-Having a dedicated solution for tracking spending can also help to:

 Having a dedicated solution for tracking spending and budget costs can also help to: